aspenhan/d2mr-assessment-xiangyuhan-new/07_git-github/01_skeleton-repo/assessment.md

     1. Includes description of repo purpose, data use, research questions, etc.
     2. Outlines the repo structure with file tree or similar

-        -   [ ] Objective attempt
+        -   [x] Objective attempt
-        -   [ ] Unique objective attempt
+        -   [x] Unique objective attempt
         -   [ ] Objective met
         -   Grader comments:

 3. Integrate a GitHub repo with an R studio project, including .gitignore file

     1. All scripts run and all notebooks render if the repo is cloned to another location
-    2.  .gitignore comprehensively excludes unnecessary, private, and very large files and is be commeted appropriately
+    2.  .gitingore comprehensively excludes unnecessary, private, and very large files and is commented appropriately

-        -   [ ] Objective attempt
+        -   [x] Objective attempt
-        -   [ ] Unique objective attempt
+        -   [x] Unique objective attempt
         -   [ ] Objective met
         -   Grader comments: